 When all of a sudden …

 Another driver blows through a red light and smashes into the side of your car.
-You and your wife are rushed to the nearest hospital, but after all of the doctor’s efforts they unfortunately are not able keep either of you alive.
+You and your wife are rushed to the nearest hospital, but after all of the doctor’s efforts, they, unfortunately, are not able to keep either of you alive.

 Grandma (who was watching your two kids) is informed of the horrible news.
 Plans for your funeral, arrangements for the kids and your assets are all discussed with your extended family.
-Disagreement begin.
+Disagreements begin.
 The kids get worried.
-A search for your last will and testament begins to make sense of it all, but unfortunately there is no will to be found.
+A search for your last will and testament begins to make sense of it all, but unfortunately, there is no will to be found.